BigDataBoutique/awesome-opensearch/README.md

 <img src="https://opensearch.org/assets/img/opensearch-logo-themed.svg" height="64px">

-Hi there and welcome to the awesome-opensearch.
-This is a community-led resource for Opensearch lovers everywhere.
-Here you can find a ton of useful links, resources, articles, tools, forums and more - all related to Opensearch.
+Hi and welcome to the awesome-opensearch - a community-led resource for Opensearch lovers maintained by the team at [BigData Boutique](https://bigdataboutique.com/) - makers of [Pulse for Opensearch](https://pulse.support).
+This is a collection of useful links, resources, articles, tools, forums and more - all related to Opensearch.

 Please star the repo and contribute if you have any brilliant additions. 🙏